Parking at SSP

 ANPR penalty charges

-A Parking Charge Notice (PCN) of £100 will be issued where vehicle users:
+A Parking Charge Notice (PCN) will be issued where vehicle users:

-- Left the car park without making payment (if in doubt enter registrations to confirm).
+- Left the car park without making payment.

 - Park between 23.30 – 05:30.